Senior Research Fellow

 |Telephone||+61 3 6226 8536 (pharmacy) or 6226 4295 (medicine)|

 |Fax||+61 3 6226 2870|

 Dr Ferguson's primary research interest is the process of smoking cessation, in particular the situational antecedents of smoking lapses.
 To explore these topics Stuart makes use of a wide range of research methodologies, ranging from large-scale national surveys through to intensive randomised clinical trials using state-of-the-art real-time data collection methods such as ecological momentary assessment.

 In addition to working at the Pharmacy, Dr Ferguson has a position at the Medicine and is an honorary research fellow at both the University of Tasmania's Menzies Research Institute Tasmania and at the Psychology.
 He also maintains active collaborations with a number of international researcher groups.

 Dr Ferguson completed his undergraduate degree in Australia before receiving his PhD in Psychology from the University of Otago (Dunedin, New Zealand).
-After completing his PhD, Stuart moved to the USA to work as a post-doctoral fellow – and later a researcher – in the Smoking Research Group at the University of Pittsburgh (Pittsburgh, PA, USA).
-During his six years in the USA Stuart also worked as a research scientist at Pinney Associates, specialising in issues relating to smoking cessation and drug dependence.
+After completing his PhD, Stuart moved to the USA to work as a post-doctoral fellow in the Smoking Research Group at the University of Pittsburgh (Pittsburgh, PA, USA).
+During his six years in the USA Stuart also worked outside of academia as a research scientist.

 For more information on Dr Ferguson's current research, check out the Behavioural & Situational Research Group